 i.
 Waiving consideration, three times, for certification for, invitation to interview for, or appointment to, a position; or,

 ii.
-Acceptance of a layoff option or appointment from a layoff list, which will cause his/her name to be removed from the list(s) for all classes with the same or lower salary range maximum, except for the layoff list for the class from which the individual was laid off.
+Acceptance of a layoff option or appointment from a layoff list, which will cause their name to be removed from the list(s) for all classes with the same or lower salary range maximum, except for the layoff list for the class from which the individual was laid off.

 c.
-An individual may request a review of removal from a layoff list by submitting a request to the human resources office within twenty (20) calendar days of written notification that his/her name has been removed from the list.
+An individual may request a review of removal from a layoff list by submitting a request to the human resources office within twenty (20) calendar days of written notification that their name has been removed from the list.
 A human resources representative not involved in removing the name from the layoff list will conduct the review.
-If the individual is not in agreement with the results of the human resources office review, he/she may request a director's review of the removal, of his/her name from the layoff list.
+If the individual is not in agreement with the results of the human resources office review, they may request a director's review of the removal, of their name from the layoff list.
 The request for a director’s review must be received at the of the director of the Washington State Department of Personnel’s office within twenty (20) calendar days following notice of the results of the human resources office review.

 10. Right to appeal: